Sri Lanka considers big China loan to repay foreign debts

 - Seattle still has the most cranes in America, and construction isn't losing much steam

-China considers Sri Lanka part of its “One Belt One Road” initiative and has heavily invested in infrastructure.
+A large chunk of Sri Lanka’s foreign debit is from China, which considers the island nation to be part of its “One Belt One Road” initiative.
+China has heavily invested in Sri Lanka infrastructure such as a seaport, airport and highways.

+It has invested $1.5 billion in a port city being built on reclaimed land off the island’s west coast.

+President Maithripala Sirisena’s government had criticized the previous administration for leading the country into a Chinese debt trap by allowing unsolicited projects at high commercial interest rates.